Internal Medicine Residency – Central

 A message from our program director

-Geisinger serves more than 1 million people in central and northeast Pennsylvania.
+Geisinger serves more than 1 million people in central and northeastern Pennsylvania.
 We’ve been nationally recognized for innovative practices in quality, delivery models such as ProvenCare® and the use of an award-winning electronic medical record, Epic®.
-Our physician-led system has approximately 24,000 employees, including nearly 1,700 physicians, 10 hospital campuses, two research centers and a health plan with more than half a million members, all of which boost our hometown economies by $7.1 billion annually.
+Our physician-led system has approximately 24,000 employees, including more than 1,700 physicians, 10 hospital campuses, 133 clinic sites, 2 research centers and a health plan with more than half a million members, all of which boost our hometown economies by billions annually.

 Geisinger Medical Center has earned American Nurses Credentialing Center (ANCC) Magnet Recognition®.
-And it’s home to the region’s only Level I Trauma Center, giving residents a broad medical and surgical experience.
+And it’s home to the region’s only Level 1 Trauma Center, giving residents a broad medical and surgical experience.

-Our internal medicine residency program started back in 1955 with only one resident.
+Our internal medicine residency program started back in 1955 with only 1 resident.
 Since then, we’ve grown to 51 residents, with 17 new students coming in each year.
-Our three-year program is Accreditation Council for Graduate Medical Education (ACGME) accredited.
+Our 3-year program is Accreditation Council for Graduate Medical Education (ACGME) accredited.

 Besides our residency’s growth, we’ve been expanding our subspecialty fellowship programs.
 Choose from programs in: